-Trend analysis indicates there is no significant trend of TP in Pigeon Lake since 1983 (Tau = 1.63×10^{-2} , p = 0.81; Table 5).
+Trend analysis of TP over time showed that it has not significantly changed in Pigeon Lake since 1983 (Tau = -0.008, p = 0.90).

-Figure 6.
-Monthly total phosphorus (TP) concentrations measured between June and September on sampling dates between 1983 and 2021 (n = 102).
-The value closest to the 15^{th} day of the month was chosen to represent the monthly value in cases with multiple monthly samples.
+Figure 7.
+Monthly total phosphorus (TP) concentrations measured between June and September over the long term sampling dates between 1983 and 2022 (n = 106).
+The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.